ory/hydra/docs/README.md

 management and user interfaces, such as [Dex](https://github.com/coreos/dex) or [Okta](https://www.okta.com/).

 Implementing and using OAuth2 without understanding the whole specification is challenging and prone to errors, even when SDKs are being used.
-The primary goal of Hydra is to make OAuth 2.0 and OpenID Connect 1.0 less painful to set up and better accessible.
+The primary goal of Hydra is to make OAuth 2.0 and OpenID Connect 1.0 less painful to set up and easier to use.

 Hydra implements the flows described in OAuth2 and OpenID Connect 1.0 without forcing you to use a "Hydra User Management" or some template engine or a predefined front-end.
 Instead it relies on HTTP redirection and cryptographic methods